mavryk-network/mvpro-go/CONTRIBUTING.md

-# Contributing to tzpro-go
+# Contributing to mvpro-go

-We welcome all contributions to tzpro-go, be it extensions, bug fixes, documentation, or examples.
-This document outlines some of the conventions we put in place to keep the work on tzpro-go tidy and fun.
+We welcome all contributions to mvpro-go, be it extensions, bug fixes, documentation, or examples.
+This document outlines some of the conventions we put in place to keep the work on mvpro-go tidy and fun.

 Before you start, please **read** and **sign** our Contributor License Agreement and send it to license@blockwatch.cc: